Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 * ***Opening (pixels):*** Optional morphological opening, eroding thin pixel lines.
 Min intensity (gray level).
 Blobs with maximum intensity lower than this value will be discarded.

 * ***Convex hull:*** Fill in the blob convex hull.
-Using in cases where there is bad contrast between parts of the ant and the background.
+Useful in cases where there is bad contrast between parts of the ant and the background.

 * ***Fill holes:*** Useful when very bright tags are used, that do not have good contrast with the background and appear as 'holes' in the blob.